WeiChongDevelops/fulcrum/README.md

 Welcome to Fulcrum, a free budgeting and expense tracking web application.

-The intention behind Fulcrum was to make the (often tedious) process of creating a budget and keeping track of expenses, as simple and intuitive as possible.
+Fulcrum is designed to make the (often tedious) process of creating a budget and keeping track of expenses, as simple and intuitive as possible.
 This sentiment is reflected in the front-end design, with the user interface focused on clarity and satisfaction, and the feature set focused on the essentials for practical use.